managedcode/MLXSharp/README.md

 ## CI overview
 1. `dotnet-build` (Ubuntu): restores the solution and compiles managed projects.
-2. `native-linux` / `native-macos`: compile `libmlxsharp.so` and `libmlxsharp.dylib` in parallel.
+2. `native-assets` (Ubuntu): downloads the signed native binaries published with the latest MLXSharp release and uploads them as workflow artifacts.
-3. `package-test` (macOS): downloads both native artifacts, stages them into `src/MLXSharp/runtimes/{rid}/native`, rebuilds, runs the integration tests, and produces NuGet packages.
+3. `package-test` (macOS): pulls down the staged native artifacts, copies them into `src/MLXSharp/runtimes/{rid}/native`, rebuilds, runs the integration tests, and produces NuGet packages.

 ## Testing
 The managed integration tests still piggy-back on `mlx_lm` until the native runner is feature-complete.
 Bring your own HuggingFace bundle (any MLX-compatible repo) and point `MLXSHARP_MODEL_PATH` to it before running: